TES5Edit/fopdoc/FO3/Records/PERK.md

 #### DATA (Effect Data)

-There are three possible DATA formats, based on the value of the Type field in the preceding PRKE field.
+There are three possible DATA formats, based on the value of the Type field in the preceding PRKE subrecord.

 ##### Quest + Stage